-Eric Hinman is a health + wellness, fashion, and hospitality entrepreneur and angel investor.
-Eric is the co-founder of Urban Life Athletics, a fitness facility as well as Original Grain, a healthy-fast-casual restaurant, both of which are based in Syracuse, NY.
-Eric is also partner at Fellow Gent, an aspirational new media company for wellness-minded men and The Endurance Squad, an Endurance Coaching Company for competitive endurance athletes.
+Eric is also a health + wellness, tech, and hospitality entrepreneur / angel investor.
+Eric is the co-founder of Original Grain, a multi-unit, healthy-fast-casual restaurant, XO Taco, a trendy-Mexican restaurant in Syracuse, NY, and Urban Life Athletics, a fitness facility in Syracuse, NY.
+Eric is a contributor and partner at Fellow Gent, an aspirational new media company for wellness-minded men.

 Championing innovative disruptors in the fitness/wellness space, Eric’s portfolio of angel investments include brands such as Ten Thousand, WellWell, Fitner Technologies, and Swerve.
 Eric is also an investor in Verlaine, an acclaimed restaurant in West Hollywood.

 10 days before Ironman Lake Placid, on a routine training ride, my forearms slipped from my aero-bars and I crashed into a ditch.
 It hurt like hell!
 A trip to the emergency room ensued.
 The verdict, no broken bones, 20 stitches in my chin, a mangled and stitched finger, and epic road rash.